TheInitializer/runnix/README.md

 #### :arrow_down: Get runnix
 First off make sure you have PyQt5 installed, open up a terminal and type in:

+On Ubuntu-based distributions such as Linux Mint

     sudo apt-get install python-pyqt5

+On Fedora or Fedora-based distributions:

+    sudo dnf install python-qt5

 Next, it's time to download runnix!
 Click the "Download Zip" button at the top of this page, or type into terminal: